-Water resources are somewhat limited in the Skinner Peaks quadrangle.
-Surface water occurs in the Chicken Creek and Sevier Bridge Reservoirs, in Chicken Creek, and as small springs in the vicinity of the Skinner Peaks.
-Depth to the top of the water table is more than 100 feet (Bjorklund and Robinson, 1968) in the area of Juab Valley that lies between the South Hills and the west margin of the Gunnison Plateau.
+Water resources are somewhat limited in the Skinner Peaks

+Quadrangle.
+Surface water occurs in the Chicken Creek and Sevier vicinity of the Skinner Peaks.
+Depth to the top-of the water table is more than 100 feet (Bjorklund and Robinson, 1968) in the area of Juab